 At Farm & Wilderness summer camps, we focus on community, home grown fun and living closely with the natural world.
-We offer five overnight camps for children ages nine through seventeen, a day camp and a family camp.
-Three generations of campers have learned a lifelong love of nature and the joy of a simple, participatory life here in the Vermont woods.
+We offer six overnight camps for children ages nine through seventeen, a day camp and a family camp.
+Four generations of campers have learned a lifelong love of nature and the joy of a simple, participatory life here in the Vermont woods.
 We invite you to join us.

 LIVE on the farm, in the woods, by the lake, in the wilderness

 At Farm & Wilderness, campers have the woods, lakes and fields of central Vermont as their playground, classroom and home.
 Our camps use 4,000 secluded acres.

 Four camps encircle Woodward Reservoir, a lake perfect for swimming, canoeing and exploration.
 One camp is on the shore of beautiful Lake Ninevah and another is in a secluded woodland clearing nearby.
 In these unique settings, campers spend an unforgettable summer close to nature.

 Campers and staff live together in simple, wooden cabins and canvas structures tucked in the woods or on the lakeshore.
 There is no electricity or running water in the cabins; there are no movies, television, computers, or recorded music at the camps.
 We make our own entertainment, grow part of our own food, and build our own outhouses.
 In choosing to live simply, we build a participatory community that works, plays and sings together.

 We explore our surroundings through hiking, canoeing and rock climbing trips, sometimes starting right at our back door.
 We also travel throughout New England, the Adirondacks, and Canada.
 Even our youngest day campers will experience an overnight trip on the shore of the lake.